Total Stations: Navigating Through Accuracy and Precision

 Utilizing Advanced Features of Modern Total Stations

-A surveyor using a modern total station with onboard software and gps integration to enhance accuracy and efficiency.
+a surveyor using a modern total station with onboard software and gps integration to enhance accuracy and efficiency.

 Modern total stations offer advanced features that enhance surveying precision and efficiency.
 These include onboard software for data processing and GPS integration, which improve accuracy and expand capabilities.
 By leveraging optical and robotic technologies, surveyors can minimize errors and optimize prism tracking.
 This section explores how to implement these features effectively.